Tue, 09 Sep 2025

 Photo: Bank of Maldives

-ATM services have been established across all inhabited islands of Meemu Atoll, fulfilling a key pledge by President Dr Mohamed Muizzu to improve banking access throughout the country.
+TM services have now been established on all inhabited islands of Meemu Atoll, fulfilling a key pledge by President Dr Mohamed Muizzu to enhance banking access across the nation.

-The rollout was completed this week, with self-service ATMs launched in seven islands Mulah, Naalaafushi, Kolhufushi, Dhiggaru, Maduvvari, Veyvah, and Raimmandhoo.
-The atoll’s capital, Muli, had previously offered ATM services for several years.
+The rollout was completed this week with the launch of self-service ATMs in seven islands: Mulah, Naalaafushi, Kolhufushi, Dhiggaru, Maduvvari, Veyvah, and Raimmandhoo.
+The atoll’s capital, Muli, has offered ATM services for several years.

-The new ATMs were formally inaugurated by Minister of Cities, Local Government and Public Works Adam Shareef Umar.
-He was joined by Bank of Maldives (BML) CEO and Managing Director Mohamed Shareef, senior BML officials, and island council members.
+The new facilities were officially inaugurated by the Minister of Cities, Local Government and Public Works, Adam Shareef Umar.
+He was joined by Bank of Maldives (BML) CEO and Managing Director Mohamed Shareef, alongside senior BML officials and local council members.

-Each location is equipped with round-the-clock self-service ATMs, offering both cash withdrawal and deposit facilities.
-The initiative aims to improve access to financial services in remote communities and support greater economic participation.
+Each location is now equipped with 24/7 self-service ATMs, offering both cash withdrawal and deposit services.
+The initiative aims to strengthen financial inclusion in remote communities and support wider economic participation.

-According to the Government, the ATM expansion is part of a broader effort to ensure nationwide access to basic banking services by the end of the year, in partnership with BML.
-Meemu joins Dhaalu and Noonu Atolls as regions where full ATM coverage has been achieved.
+According to the Government, the expansion is part of a broader strategy to ensure nationwide access to essential banking services by the end of the year, in collaboration with BML.
+Meemu Atoll joins Dhaalu and Noonu as regions with complete ATM coverage.

-Recent figures released by the central bank highlight the growing use of ATMs in islands.
-On April 14, it was reported that MVR 25 million had been deposited through ATMs located across Dhaalu Atoll, signalling strong community engagement with the services.
+Recent figures from the central bank underscore the growing adoption of ATM services in the islands.
+On 14 April, it was reported that MVR 25 million had been deposited through ATMs in Dhaalu Atoll alone — a strong indicator of community engagement with the service.

 Comments